Can Stock Trends be used to trade profitably?... the answer to that question is a most definite yes!

 * ST portfolio annual returns are based on average invested capital for the year.

-The Stock Trends TSX Portfolio #1 strategy has shown a negative return in only seven calendar years over the twenty-one year period, and has bested the comparative S&P/TSX index benchmark in thirteen of twenty-one years.
+The Stock Trends TSX Portfolio #1 strategy has shown a negative return in only eight calendar years over the twenty-five year period, and has bested the comparative S&P/TSX index benchmark in thirteen of twenty-five years.
 Most impressively, the portfolio strategy has produced some of its best comparative results in difficult bear markets!

 We've been publishing the Stock Trends TSX Portfolio #1 strategy since 1995, and you can review a history of ALL completed positions (i.e. a position is 'completed' when it it is bought and sold): Trading History